Denomica/Denomica.Sitemap/Denomica.Sitemap/readme.md

 ## Version Hightlights

+### v1.0.0-beta.1

+- Added overloaded `CrawlAsync` method that accepts a `string` parameter to specify the base URL of the site to crawl.

 ### v1.0.0-alpha.2

 - Modified the return type of the `CrawlAsync` method to return an async enumerable of `UrlsetUrl` objects.